Hypervolemia: types, causes, symptoms and treatment. Hypervolemia. What you need to know about excess fluid in the body Pulmonary hypervolemia

 • Disorders of the nervous system and mental processes.

-• Decrease in temperature and blood pressure.
+• Decreased temperature and blood pressure.

 • Voice change.

-• Decreased hemoglobin rate.
+• Decreased hemoglobin levels.

-• Lack of moisture in the skin.
+• Lack of skin moisture.

-• Deterioration (slowing down) of the metabolic process.
+• Deterioration (slowdown) of the metabolic process.

 Symptoms of the disease depend on the quantitative indicator of blood loss: